 - Hybrid events that incorporate both virtual and in-person elements.
 For a hybrid auction, you might host your fundraiser with options to participate both in-person at the venue or online with a mobile bidding app.
 This allows your event attendees to support you in a way that they’re comfortable with.
 For example, your vaccinated supporters could come out for in-person interaction, while those who want to play it safe can still get involved from afar.

-Just remember, both virtual and hybrid fundraisers are dependant on powerful, innovative technology solutions.
+Just remember, both virtual and hybrid fundraisers are dependent on powerful, innovative technology solutions.
 And thanks to the wide availability of affordable nonprofit technology, even smaller and growing organizations can equip their teams with the right tools to do so.

 2. Plan for social distancing